-1. What pattern do the seats of the theater make?
-2. How can you find the number of seats in the succeeding rows?
-3. How many seats are there in next 4 rows?
-4 Can you expect this pattern to continue infinitely?
-Explain. •• can yeu expect tine pattern to continue infinitely.
-Explain.
-5. How can outcomes of certain real life problems be predicted?
-'TI\ /ITY 12.
-I can solve more real-world problems , 110 7111 12.
-I can solve more real-world problems 1.
-Kelly is saving her money to buy a car.
+- 1. What pattern do the seats of the theater make? - 2.
+How can you find the number of seats in the succeeding rows? - 3.
+How many seats are there in next 4 rows? - 4.
+Can you expect this pattern to continue infinitely?
+Explain. - 5.
+How can outcomes of certain real life problems be predicted?

+ACTIVITY 12.
+I can solve more real-world problems

+- Kelly is saving her money to buy a car.
 She has Php 50 000, and she plans to save Php 3 750 per week from her job as a call center manager. a.
-How much will Kelly have saved after 8 weeks? d.
-Flew mach will really have saved ditel 6 weeks. b.
-If the car's down payment costs Php 270 000, how long will it take her to save money at this rate?
-2. There are 28 seats in the front row of a theater.
+How much will Kelly have saved after 8 weeks? - b.
+If the car's down payment costs Php 270 000, how long will it take her to save money at this rate? - 2.
+There are 28 seats in the front row of a theater.
 Each successive row contains two more seats than the previous row.
-If there are 24 rows, how many seats are there in the last row?
-3. Mario began an exercise program to get back in shape.
-He plans to row 5 minutes on his rowing machine the first day and increase his rowing time by one minute and thirty seconds each day. a.
-How long will he row on the 18 th day? b.
+If there are 24 rows, how many seats are there in the last row? - 3.
+Mario began an exercise program to get back in shape.
+He plans to row 5 minutes on his rowing machine the first day and increase his rowing time by one minute and thirty seconds each day. - a.
+How long will he row on the 18th day? - b.
 On what day will Mari first row an hour and more?